Hypervolt 2 Pro Review: My Honest Take After 6 Weeks of Daily Testing

 The Theragun Prime is the Hypervolt 2 Pro's most direct competitor.
 At $249, it's $80 cheaper, and the 16mm amplitude is the deepest in this class.
 The triangle grip is polarizing — I personally find it more comfortable for back work but worse for arms and shoulders.

-The Prime's stall force is slightly lower than the 2 Pro, and I noticed it bogging down on my IT band at full pressure.
+The Prime's , and I noticed it bogging down on my IT band at full pressure.
 But for most people, the Theragun's deeper amplitude actually feels more therapeutic.
 The Bluetooth app is also genuinely better than Hyperice's.

 Pros: Deeper amplitude, lighter weight, better app, $80 cheaper Cons: Triangle grip not for everyone, noisier at high speeds, shorter battery